meeraukdt/meeraukdt/README.md

 I am an undergraduate CS student 👩‍🎓 from India.

-- 🌱: Interested in Data Science, Back-End Development and Machine Learning.
+- 🌱: Interested in Data Science and Machine Learning.
 - ⚡: I work on small personal projects in my free time.

 ---